BJG1549/BJG1549/README.md

-- 👋 Hi, I’m @BJG1549

-- 🌱 I’m currently learning python
+previous experience using python and html-css currently learning R during university statistics modules.

 <!---
 BJG1549/BJG1549 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.